ZeaInc/zea-cloud-hello-world/README.md

 The sample script will perform the following steps.

-- Using the env vars, connects to a client and accesses the organization.
+- Using the env vars, connects to an organization.
 - Under that organization, it creates a new project called "Some Project"
 - Upload the .zcadconfig file to configure the project.
 - Upload one of the sample files to the project.